petros-d/docs/docs/deployment-metrics.md

 ## Overview

-The Astronomer Cloud UI shows 4 high-level metrics for each Deployment in your Workspace over the last 24 hours.
-These metrics can be viewed from both the **Deployments** menu and individual Deployment pages.
+The Astronomer Cloud UI shows 4 high-level charts for each Deployment in your Workspace over the last 24 hours.
+These charts can be viewed from both the **Deployments** menu and individual Deployment pages.
 They include:

 - DAG Runs
 - Task Instances